Mukesh-Ganesh/Mukesh-Ganesh/README.md

 ### Hi there 👋

-I'm Mukesh, a graduate student in Master's in Information Systems at Santa Clara University who is data driven and passionate about Data Analytics and Data Science.
-Love analyzing large data sets, transform data and generate key insights through data visualization to solve complex business and technical problems.

-Currently associated with Palo Alto Networks as a Data Engineer Practicum Student working on firewall failure analysis.
-Previously interned at AMD as a Data Analyst, where I worked on yield analysis and various automation analysis.
-At Accenture, I worked as an Application Development Analyst where I worked with Identity and Access Management.
-Technically skilled in SQL, Data Modeling and Warehousing, Python, BI tools and Machine Learning with extensive problem solving skills.
+I am a Data Analytics senior consultant at Ernst & Young(EY) with over 4 years of experience assisting clients in solving complex business and technical problems in areas such as report automation, database management, data modeling, business and artificial intelligence.

+Prior to joining EY, I graduated with a Master's degree in Information Systems majoring in Data Analytics from Santa Clara University.
+I have also interned at Advanced Micro Devices(AMD) as a Data Analyst and worked on a project for Palo Alto Networks during my graduate program.

+Technically skilled in SQL, Python, Cloud Technologies like Snowflake and Azure, Data Visualization with BI tools like Tableau and extensive problem solving skills.
 Team player and always eager to learn.

-#### Looking for full time roles starting immediately in Data Analytics, Data Engineering, Data Science and Business Analytics.

 ## Tools and Technologies